2022 Ohio child-rape and Indiana abortion case: Indiana investigations and lawsuits

 Indiana University Health, where Bernard had admitting privileges, reported conducting an internal investigation, and finding the doctor to be in compliance with privacy laws.
 The doctor also reported receiving harassment due to having performed the procedure.
-NPR reported that following this incident, a substantial percentage of OB-GYN medical residents in Indiana were contemplating leaving the state due to Indiana having a general ban on performing abortions and due to the way Bernard's actions were being scrutinized.
+NPR reported that following this incident, a substantial percentage of OBGYN medical residents in Indiana were contemplating leaving the state due to Indiana having a general ban on performing abortions and due to the way Bernard's actions were being scrutinized.

 In November 2022, Bernard sued Rokita for launching a frivolous investigation.
 The court ruled that Rokita had improperly publicly discussed the case before complaints were filed.
 While Bernard attempted to drop the suit, Rokita moved to keep it open in protest of the court's ruling.

 In February 2023, the disciplinary commission launched an investigation into Rokita.
 In September 2023, the commission filed professional misconduct charges against Rokita.
 Two charges pertained to his July 2022 comment to the media that Bernard was an "abortion activist acting as a doctor, with a history of failing to report"; the commission alleged that Rokita's comment had "no substantial purpose other than to embarrass, delay, or burden", and that Rokita's comment was an "extrajudicial statement" that Rokita "should reasonably know" would spread publicly and would have a "substantial likelihood of materially prejudicing an adjudicative proceeding in the matter".
 The third charge alleged that Rokita violated his "duty of confidentiality" due to public statements made before referring Bernard to the medical board.
 Rokita responded that the situation was one "that 'cancels' non-compliant citizens through intimidation as well as tactics that can weaponize our respected institutions", and also argued that the duty of confidentiality may only apply to his employees and not him, the attorney general.

 In September 2023, Rokita sued Bernard's employer, hospital system IU Health, claiming that it had failed to protect the 10-year old's privacy.
 After the case was dismissed by a federal judge in June 2024, Rokita refiled an amended claim but then dropped the suit in August 2024.

+Incarceration

+As of April 2026, the perpetrator, Gerson Fuentes, is at Toledo Correctional Institution.